AllarVi/ml-course/Homework 1/documentation.md

 ![Result with own implementation using Euclidean distance](imgs/dbscan_own_eucl.png)
 \

 Result with own implementation using Euclidean distance.
 Points labeled as -1 represent noise points.
 Here a rather faulty extra small yellow colored cluster is labeled.
+This is a result of "tightly" grouped 7 data points labeled as core points and they also they seem to be further away from a nearby bigger cluster labeled as 1.

 | Parameter       | Value              |
 |-----------------|--------------------|